Registered Intermediary

 A Registered Intermediary, in England and Wales, assists in communication between lawyers and vulnerable witnesses in court cases.
 Many people attending court as victims or witnesses have difficulties understanding the questions that they are asked by lawyers.
-Registered Intermediaries have professional backgrounds in areas such as speech and language therapy, nursing, occupational therapy, education, or psychology.
+Registered Intermediaries have professional backgrounds in areas such as speech and language therapy, social work, nursing, occupational therapy, education, or psychology.

 They are also available to assist police officers who are interviewing vulnerable witnesses.
 In all cases, the intermediary completes a comprehensive assessment of the vulnerable person's communication needs and makes recommendations in a written report of how the person should be questioned.

 Registered Intermediaries are not appropriate adults or expert witnesses whilst undertaking this role.

 A new scheme was piloted in Northern Ireland in 2013 in which vulnerable suspects and defendants at court are also able to access a Registered Intermediary.